RRZE-HPC/MachineState/README.md

 Introduction
 --------------------------------------------------------------------------------
-This script should be executed before running benchmarks to determine the current system settings and the execution enviroment.
+This script should be executed before running benchmarks to determine the current system settings and the execution environment.

-On Linux, most information is gathered from sysfs/procfs files to reduce the dependecies.
+On Linux, most information is gathered from sysfs/procfs files to reduce the dependencies.
 Some information is only available through external tools (`likwid-*`, `nvidia-smi`, `vecmd`, `modulecmd`) and some basic tools (`hostname`, `users`, ...).
 On MacOS, most information is gathered through the `sysctl` command.